sue-wallace/transformde.github.io/README.md

 Data modelling is the process of designing how data is structured, stored, and related within a system.
 As a data engineer, it involves defining entities, attributes, and relationships to create efficient, scalable, and consistent database or data warehouse schemas.
 Good data models ensure data integrity, support analytics and reporting needs, and make it easier for teams to extract reliable insights from the data.

+The type of data model you chose will depend on the use case and data.
+Generally speaking you will need to choose between a normalised or denormalised appraoch.
+Typically normalised data suits OLTP (Online Transactional Processing) data and denormalised modelling suits OLAP (Online Analytical Processing).

 ### Dimensional data modelling (denormalisation & the Kimball approach)